cooper/ferret/doc/Variables.md

 ## This variables

+Maybe don't use this.
+I [can't decide](https://github.com/cooper/ferret/issues/65) its fate.

 This variables are identified by the `%` sigil.

 This variables are valid within any function or method.
 They refer